maehem/javamancer/README.md

 won't distribute them here.
 Many abandon-ware sites have archived them.
 Once running, the application will scan your NEURO1.DAT and NEURO2.DAT files, extract and cache the assets to your user computer.
 You can then use the browser function to explore the sprites, backgrounds, animations and dialog text.
-In the future, I will write an engine to play the game with the cached assets.
+As of early 2026 the game is now playable.
+I would call it "late Alpha" quality as most required features are present and most game goals are achievable.
+However, some things might not yet work at all or at least appear to be glitchy.
+The updside is that the game save file is plain text and human readable.
+In dire circumstances, one could edit the game save file to get past any hinderance.

 # Is this an emulator for the game?
-Kind of...
+Not really...
 This game uses the original content but the engine is 100% brand new!
 Written in Java/JavaFX, the game mode accesses the cached game content and attempts to present an experience that is 99% like the DOS version from 1989.
 No attempt was made to understand how the original DOS excecuatble operated.